packagist/private-packagist-docs/docs/api/trusted-publishing.md

 OIDC identity providers, CI services like GitHub Actions, can issue short-lived credentials, OIDC tokens, that Private Packagist can verify came from the CI service.
 Organizations on Private Packagist can configure to trust a workflow in a repository to publish a package.
-The workflow send an OIDC token to Private Packagist, where the token is matched against configured trusted publishers.
+The workflow sends an OIDC token to Private Packagist, where the token is matched against configured trusted publishers.
 If there is a match, Private Packagist will issue a short-lived API credential with limited scope.
 The issued API credential is valid for 15 minutes and can only access endpoints required to publish the artifact.